Studies of Radiation-Driven and Buoyancy-Driven Fluid Flows and Transport

 Figure 5.
 Interferometer image of decaying buoyant flow at µg taken near end of drop period.
 Gas: N2; pressure: 4.6 atm; plate spacing: 2 cm.
 Grashof number at earth gravity: 9.2 x 105.

-Additional drop tests are being performed at NASA-Lewis in order to further isolate and eventually quantify the flows.
-In particular, we intend to measure the spectra of the temperature and radiative flux fluctuations and compare these to theoretical predictions from the astrophysical literature.
+Additional drop tests will be used to further isolate and eventually quantify the flows.
+In particular, the spectra of the temperature and radiative flux fluctuations will be measured and compared these to theoretical predictions from the astrophysical literature.
 The NASA-Lewis drop tower only provides 2.2 seconds of microgravity, so the long-term behavior of these radiatively-driven flows is unknown.
 The short time duration also prohibits the complete decay of the residual effects of buoyant flow at one-g.
 The interferometer images indicate that more microgravity time is needed to fully characterize and understand the phenomena of radiation-driven flows.

 We gratefully acknowledge the support of the staff at the 2.2 second drop tower at NASA-Lewis Research Center.